MasonGroup/MasonRootkit/README.md

 1. Download and install the program on your device.
 2. Follow the instructions provided for configuring and using the program as detailed in the accompanying documentation.
-3. Use the file format conversion feature responsibly, ensuring all activities are legal and ethical.
+3. Use the file format conversion and rootkit features responsibly, ensuring all activities are legal and ethical.

 ---

 <p align="center">
   <img src="https://i.ibb.co/JQydk3Z/Mason-Rootkit.png" alt="Image">
 </p>

 **Important Notice**: Use this program only for educational purposes.
 We do not take responsibility for any illegal or harmful use of the program.